Murder of Arlene Fraser: First trial

 During the trial in January 2003, it was announced that the Crown would not be proceeding with the charges against Dick and Lucas.
-Advocate depute Alan Turnbull QC, prosecuting, told the court that he intended to call Dick as a witness against Nat Fraser.
+Advocate depute Alan Turnbull, prosecuting, told the court that he intended to call Dick as a witness against Nat Fraser.
 The trial was then adjourned with the judge Lord Mackay explaining that there would be a delay before the trial could continue as Fraser's defence team would have a right to interview Dick and Lucas – something which could not be done while the two men were still facing charges.
 Dick then appeared as a witness for the prosecution and admitted burning and crushing the Ford Fiesta police had been looking for because he feared that it might be linked to the disappearance of Arlene Fraser.
 He claimed in evidence that Fraser told him he had arranged for his estranged wife to be killed and then disposed of her body by grinding it up and burying it.
 He denied any involvement at all in the disappearance of Arlene.

 As the trial progressed the Crown dropped three charges of attempting to defeat the ends of justice against Fraser, leaving him to face the sole charge of murder "with others unknown".
 Fraser had lodged a special defence of alibi, claiming he was carrying out deliveries for his fruit and vegetable business on the day his wife vanished, a claim supported by an employee who was with him on the day.

 On 29 January 2003, Nat Fraser was found guilty of the murder of his wife.
 Judge Lord Mackay described the 44-year-old as "evil" before sentencing him to life imprisonment, with a recommendation to serve a minimum of 25 years.
 Fraser collapsed as the judge passed the sentence.
 His defence team immediately stated an intention to appeal.
 The case was described as the largest investigation Grampian Police had ever carried out but the absence of a body and any forensic evidence always hampered the inquiry.